 Brian: Absolutely.
 A lack of airflow really really kills your furnace.
 So these are some parts that might break if you don’t maintain, if you don’t change the filters.

-Tracy: This is thing that I wiggle when the furnace stops working.
+Tracy: This is thing that I wiggle when the furnace is broken.
 I take the panel off and my wife expects me to do something.

 Brian: Yea, that’s good.